hi hi hi you may have learned about this when u were like 2 years old but pls bear with me here

 1st order (mechanics) -> 2nd order (dynamics, where the game happens) -> 3rd order (aesthetics, pillars, the point of ur game)

-mechanics are a liability; they confuse, take more dev time, are hard to maintain and juice up, are another area for QA, etc. they are literally the "cost" of your game. for any game that us bedroom indies with full time jobs would make, you want a really really small set of these which pay for themselves greatly
+mechanics are a liability; they take dev time to code, maintain, test, juice up, QA, etc. they are literally the "cost" of your game. for any game that us bedroom indies with full time jobs would make, you want a really really small set of mechanics which pay for themselves greatly. so many of the best indie games have 1 or 2 actual mechanics, think celeste

-dynamics are where your game happens. the greater set of dynamics your game has, the deeper it is. this is the part of your game you want to think about and test the most. even if your game just needs to be fun and doesn't have a vision, it needs to be interesting to interact with and make the player do some kind of thinking.
+dynamics are your game. the greater set of dynamics your game has, the deeper it is. this is the part of your game you want to think about and test the most. even if your game just needs to be a toy and doesn't have any grand design, it needs to be interesting to interact with and make the player do some kind of thinking.

 just to bully my friend miredly, we had one idea during our latest jam for a mechanic;